Albert Cano Smit

 Competition Winner

-Spanish/Dutch pianist Albert Cano Smit won First Prize at the 2019 Young Concert Artists International Auditions, as well as The Paul A. Fish Memorial Prize, the Alexander Kasza-Kasser Concert Prize for support of his Kennedy Center debut, the Friends of Music Concert Prize (NY), and the Sunday Musicale Prize (NJ).
-He also won First Prize at the 2017 Walter W. Naumburg Piano Competition, which presented him in recital at Carnegie’s Weill Recital Hall.
+Spanish/Dutch pianist Albert Cano Smit won First Prize in the 2017 International Piano Competition.
+In 2019 he was named a winner in the Young Concert Artists International Auditions.
+Other awards and honors include being selected as an Emerging Artist 2023 by Symphony magazine, The Paul A. Fish Memorial Prize, the Alexander Kasza-Kasser Concert Prize for support of his Kennedy Center debut, the Friends of Music Prize (NY), and the Sunday Musicale Prize (NJ).

-This season, Mr. Cano Smit performs the Brahms Concerto No. 2 with the Las Vegas Philharmonic conducted by Donato Cabrera, and debuts with the Seattle Symphony, Boca del Río Philharmonic, Orquesta Sinfònica de Barcelona and Glacier Symphony.
+Orchestral appearances include: the Brahms Concerto No. 2 with the Las Vegas Philharmonic conducted by Donato Cabrera; and performances with the Seattle Symphony, Boca del Rio Philharmonic, Orquesta Sinfonica de Barcelona, Catalonia National Orchestra and Glacier Symphony.
 He has also appeared with the San Diego Symphony, Montreal Symphony, Manchester Camerata, Nottingham Youth Orchestra, and American Youth Symphony.

 Social Media